hxl-team/HXL-Geo2HXL/README.txt

-A tool to convert geodata files to HXL format (see hxl.humanitarianresponse.info) for use as reference data.
-For the moment it is designed to work only administrative boundary data.
+Scripts to convert geodata files to HXL format (see hxl.humanitarianresponse.info) for use as reference data.
+For the moment it is designed to work only administrative boundary data (geo2hxl) and Persons of Concern locations data from UNHCR (poc2hxl).

 The tool is currently a simple script.
 The intention is to ultimately build a user interface around the tool.